provenance-io/provenance/x/metadata/spec/03_messages.md

 +++ https://github.com/provenance-io/provenance/blob/v1.19.0/proto/provenance/metadata/v1/tx.proto#L93-L119

 The `scope_uuid` field is optional.
-It should be a uuid formated as a string using the standard UUID format.
+It should be a uuid formatted as a string using the standard UUID format.
 If supplied, it will be used to generate the appropriate scope id for use in the `scope.scope_id` field.

 The `spec_uuid` field is optional.
-It should be a uuid formated as a string using the standard UUID format.
+It should be a uuid formatted as a string using the standard UUID format.
 If supplied, it will be used to generate the appropriate scope specification id for use in the `scope.specification_id` field.

+An empty `scope.value_owner_address` indicates that there is no change to the scope's value owner.
+I.e. Once a scope has a value owner, it will always have a value owner (until the scope is deleted); it cannot be changed to an empty string.

 #### Response